 If you’re not 100% sure who your superfans are, start by chatting with your sales team as they likely use these individuals as references for potential clients.

 Next up, check in with your customer experience/service team to see which clients have had recent wins.
+Your sales or customer support teams should be trained to spot ideal case study candidates.
 Keep speaking to people internally to identify a list of your superfans so you can approach these clients first to participate in a case study.